Advice For Under 18s

 What is age verification, how does it work and what are the risks - click below to find out:

-You can find ways to avoid using age verification to access online porn, but we do not recommend or encourage you to use these.
+You can find ways to avoid using age verification to access online porn, but we do not recommend or encourage you to do this.
 Workaround methods are all risky, and you should think very carefully about the possible outcomes before using any of these.
-In particular, if you use a workaround method, your parents, peers and school might find out about your porn viewing, which could be embarrassing or worse.
+If you use a workaround method, your parents, peers and school might find out about your porn habits, which could be embarrassing or worse.

 It may be possible to use Virtual Private Networks (VPNs) to avoid Age Verification.
 Porn providers will most likely show age verification prompts only to users who appear to be visiting from the UK.
 A VPN can make you appear to be outside the UK, in which case age verification will probably not be triggered.

 VPNs are not risk-free.
-In particular, any provider offering VPNs for free will track and record your internet use.
+In particular, any provider offering VPNs for free will likely track and record your internet use.
 This can build up a profile of the sites you visit, which other people might be able to find out about.
-We advise you never to use free VPNs.
+We advise you never to use free or unreputable VPN.

 It is also possible to use the Tor network to access the internet anonymously.
 However, your web traffic can still be monitored at the moment it exits Tor, exposing you to risk.